img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 In association with

-Brand new classicism: Crittall thermally broken T60 windows and doors at Adam Architecture's Levine Building, Trinity College, Oxford.
+Crittall T60 windows and doors at Adam Architecture's Levine Building, Trinity College, Oxford.

-Brand new classicism: Crittall thermally broken T60 windows and doors at Adam Architecture's Levine Building, Trinity College, Oxford.
+Crittall T60 windows and doors at Adam Architecture's Levine Building, Trinity College, Oxford.

-It is the first major building project to have taken place at Trinity College for more than 50 years.
+It completed and opened in May 2022 and was the first major building project to take place at the college for more than 50 years.

-• Crittall's T60 windows and doors incorporate an advanced, high-density glass fibre polyurethane isolator as a thermal barrier for high performance double or triple glazing up to 32mm wide.
+• Crittall's T60 windows and doors incorporate an advanced, high-density glass fibre polyurethane isolator as a thermal barrier for high performance double or triple glazing.

-Crittall's T60 windows and doors incorporate an advanced, high-density glass fibre polyurethane isolator as a thermal barrier for high performance double or triple glazing up to 32mm wide.
+Crittall's T60 windows and doors incorporate an advanced, high-density glass fibre polyurethane isolator as a thermal barrier for high performance double or triple glazing.

 • Crittall's T60 window range is as well suited to heritage /conservation projects as contemporary modern and new-build developments.